What is it: Hunter x Hunter (2011)

 Main Characters

-The series features a variety of memorable characters, each with their own motivations and stories.
+The series features a variety of memorable characters, each with their own motivations and backstories.
 Gon Freecss is the protagonist, an optimistic and determined boy with a natural talent for combat.
-His best friend, Killua Zoldyck, comes from a family of assassins and struggles to find his own path, away from the pressures of his family.
-Other notable characters include Kurapika, the last member of his clan who seeks revenge, and Leorio Paradinight, who dreams of becoming a doctor.
-Each of these characters brings a unique dynamic to the series, enriching the narrative and providing moments of growth and personal development.
+His best friend, Killua Zoldyck, comes from a family of assassins and struggles to find his own path, away from family pressure.
+Other notable characters include Kurapika, the last member of his clan seeking revenge, and Leorio Paradinight, who dreams of becoming a doctor.
+Each of these characters brings a unique dynamic to the series, enriching the narrative and providing moments of personal growth and development.

 Themes and Messages